 Content marketing requires a thorough analysis of what people need that goes far beyond their content needs.
 Three elements to consider before deploying a content marketing strategy.

-Content marketing is defined as a set of marketing techniques and tactics for marketing purposes.
+Content marketing is an umbrella term covering a broad set of techniques and tactics for marketing purposes.
 However, it’s also a process that it is very connected – and thus should be aligned – with several marketing goals, business processes and touch points across the customer journey.
 Note that the definition of content marketing as a technique should not make you focus too much on the content itself.
 The term doesn’t matter, the role of content in marketing and for customers does.
 And let’s not put content in a marketing silo, we have enough of those already.
 To succeed, and I am and will always be repeating this, content marketing, probably even more than many other marketing techniques, is all about people-centricity (and obviously, your business goals).

 Content marketing is not an isolated marketing technique or approach.
 I would even go as far as to say that it has no sense if you don’t have a conversion marketing strategy, community program, lead management process, marketing automation flows or a cross-channel marketing approach, to name just a few.